 In my spare time, I like to relax with videos game, discovering new places in Okinawa, and go to the gym with friends.
 Also I am a stick insect fan!

-Vienna KOWALLIK, DFG postdoctoral fellow, 2017-today
+Vienna KOWALLIK, DFG postdoctoral fellow, 2017-present

 I would describe myself as a microbial-ecologist by heart, I am continuously getting excited about this field.
 Therefore, so far, my scientific work has focused on understanding the role of interspecific interactions in this field.
 I studied biology at the Christian-Albrechts University in Kiel, Germany continued doing my Ph.D. working on the natural ecology of Saccharomyces yeasts at the Max-Planck-Institute for Evolutionary Biology in Plön, Germany, followed by a year working on eco-evo dynamics in an algae-virus system.
 I generally enjoy combining different approaches like field work, metagenomics, lab experiments etc. to gain deeper insight into a study system.
 Here at OIST I want to study the microbiome of honey bees to see which diversity we find, which differences we might see under specific settings and finally which functions the core symbionts have on their host.
 The honey bee system is perfect to study host-microbiota related questions as it is experimentally tractable, the microbiome is relatively simple and all core bacterial symbionts are cultivable.
 Lastly, and importantly, it is hard to treat what we do not understand.
 Therefore, understanding potential benefits which naturally associated symbionts provide to their host can help in the future to systematically improve the health of our worldwide declining honey bee.